Easton Neston: Former industries

 The parish was not always as agricultural as it now appears.
 Quarries for either iron ore or limestone existed in the 1870s in the vicinity of Showsley and Shutlanger.
 The quarries were obviously small and it is not clear where they were.
 The stone was taken away by horse and cart.
 A larger iron ore operation began north of Hulcote in 1873.
 A branch railway was constructed to take the ore away.
 This joined the line from Blisworth to Towcester south of Tiffield.
 The junction faced Blisworth.
 An ironworks was constructed at the junction which smelted the Hulcote ore between 1875 and 1882 when the works closed.
 The quarries at Hulcote operated with short breaks until 1920.

 The first Hulcote iron ore quarries were on the east side of the Northampton to Towcester road on both sides of the minor road to Showsley.
 A clay pit was dug close by on the west side of the main road and a brick works built next to it to make bricks from the clay.
 Sidings were installed on the railway branch to serve the works.
 The brickworks and claypit operated until about 1900.

-In 1891 when the S and MJR was built next to the quarries and brickworks (see above) the existing branch railway was made redundant and the ore and bricks were taken away by the new line.
+In 1891, when the SMJR was built next to the quarries and brickworks, the existing branch railway was made redundant and the ore and bricks were taken away by the new line.
 The new junction at Towcester faced towards Towcester and Banbury and the junction at Olney faced Bedford.
 A new iron ore quarry was started on the west side of the main road to the north of the old claypit in about 1908 which was in use until the other Hulcote quarries closed in 1920.
-A separate iron ore quarry operated close to Round Spinney at Showsley close to the S and MJR.
+A separate iron ore quarry operated close to Round Spinney at Showsley close to the SMJR.
 It was there by 1909 and closed some time between 1913 and 1920.